ShowingCloud/Aselleus/README.md

 - Later when you download the file, you can use `openssl` to decrypt the entire file.
 No more need to use the scripts to decrypt.
 - No need to specify your own encrypting credentials.
 Whoever owns the bucket can decrypt the files.
 But you can easily add one if you wish to.
 - You may need to remove the failed uploads manually with `aws s3api abort-multipart-upload`.
+- `metadata.py` is provided to scan a directory and save the metadata of all files inside.
+For incremental backup you can also use this script to compare with the last backup and make backups to added and modified files only.

 ## Technical Details
 - We use client-side encryption with AES256, in CTR (Counter) mode.
 All of the credentials required: Salt, Pass and IV, are derived from a pre-defined seed.